Advanced pipelines

 from lcmd_db.apps.datasets.lib.citations.registry import Author, Citation

-from lcmd_db.apps.subsets.models import Subset
+from lcmd_db.core.lib.datasets import Dataset

-from lcmd_db.core.lib.datasets import BaseDataset
+from lcmd_db.registry.subsets.my_subset import my_subset

-return "A short paragraph about the dataset."
+description="A short paragraph about the dataset.",

 Citation(